StarterSquad/startersquad.com/_posts/2014-05-01-self-healing-organizations.md

  I'm a conflict adverse person, so this is the hardest one for me.
 I've succeeded a couple of times to root out suboptimal behavior like this, but I've got some scars to prove it's not an easy thing.
-However, if you leave suboptimal behavior around for people to fall back into when the going gets tough, eventually the self healing powers of the organization will go away.
+However, if you leave suboptimal behavior around for people to fall back into when the going gets tough, eventually the self-healing powers of the organization will go away.

 In nature, you can see the success of a species is determined not by it's awesome features (the coolest creatures are usually extinct).
 Instead it is determined by its ability to adapt to change.
 Fast feedback,